NREL/REopt_API/docs/API_fields.md

 - Site location: ```latitude, longitude```
 - Land Area Available (acres): ```land_area```
 - Roofspace Available (square feet): ```roof_area```

-# Electricity
-If user selects building type, then require input of "Annual Electric Load (kWh).
-Otherwise, user can upload their own load profile (a file with 8760 lines of kW values).
-If they upload their own file, they must also specify the year of the load (to properly align days-of-the week).

-For the electricity rate, the user shall select a rate from URDB, which is queried based on their entered location.
-The web app will pass along the urdb json to the API.

 - Electricity rate (user selects from URDB): ```urdb_rate```
 - Type of building (dropdown): ```load_profile_name```
 -- _Options for dropdown_: